SystemAnalysisDpt-CMC-MSU/ellipsoids/doc/chap_functions.rst

 	        ellipsoids in secEllArr. mode = 'i' - intersection. res = DOESINTERSECTIONCONTAIN(fstEllArr, secPolyArr, mode)
 	         Checks if the union
-	        (mode = 'u') or intersection (mode = 'i')  of polytopes in secPolyArr lies inside the intersection of ellipsoids in fstEllArr.
-Ellipsoids in fstEllArr and polytopes in secPolyArr must be of the same dimension. mode = 'u' (default) - union of polytopes in secPolyMat. mode = 'i' - intersection.
+	        (mode = 'u') or intersection (mode = 'i')  of polyhedrons in secPolyArr lies inside the intersection of ellipsoids in fstEllArr.
+Ellipsoids in fstEllArr and polyhedrons in secPolyArr must be of the same dimension. mode = 'u' (default) - union of polyhedrons in secPolyMat. mode = 'i' - intersection.

 	    To check if the union of ellipsoids secEllArr belongs to the intersection of ellipsoids fstEllArr, it is enough to check that